-In other words: It is not a tracking system constantly recording the position on the vehicle and recording the driver’s moves.
+In other words, It is not a tracking system that constantly records the vehicle's position and the driver's moves.

-More precisely, 112-based eCall regulation protects end-user data and privacy.
+More precisely, the 112-based eCall regulation protects end-user data and privacy.

-To meet regulations, digital security technology is embedded in eCall equipment to provide privacy protection and prevent surveillance and misuse.
+To meet regulations, digital security technology is embedded in eCall equipment to protect privacy and prevent surveillance and misuse.

 What is 112?

-112 is the emergency number in all 28 EU member states, as well as in many other countries.
+112 is the emergency number in all 27 EU member states and many other countries.

 You can reach medical assistance, the police, or the fire brigade.